 Drug delivery is not as easy as simply getting the right drug into contact with the right cells.
 We need to consider factors such as how the drug will reach its target site, how long it will remain at the site before degrading, and what impact it may have on non-target cells.

 Advances in nanotechnology could have fascinating real-life implications for improving the accuracy and effectiveness of drug delivery.
-It could
+It could many treatments, especially ones where the drug can have a negative side-effect on healthy cells.

 For diseases such as cancer, we want drugs to specifically target the cancer cells alone and do as little damage to nearby healthy cells as possible.
-In addition to being accurate, drugs need to be able to avoid natural immune
+In addition to being accurate, drugs need to be able to avoid natural immune of the human body and be able to move through tissue from the point of delivery.

 Nano-sized materials have incredible potential for the fast and targeted delivery of drugs to specific areas of the body.
 Delivering medicine at the nanoscale is less invasive and could ensure that drugs are delivered to the exact place they’re needed.